Talking about sexual health and STI testing is a normal part of general health.

 Sexual Health Society of Queensland – provides authoritative advice and advocacy regarding all aspects of sexual health in Queensland.

 Queensland Injectors Health Network – a non- government, not for profit organisation which provides a variety of health services to illicit drug users throughout Queensland.

-Queensland AIDS Council – a community organisation that delivers HIV prevention programs, critical peer support and client services for people with HIV.
+Queensland Council for LGBTI Health – a community organisation that delivers HIV prevention programs, critical peer support and client services for people with HIV.

 Ethnic Communities Council of Queensland – provides access to culturally appropriate health information and services, including a Hepatitis, HIV/AIDS and Sexual Health Program for culturally and linguistically diverse (CALD) communities in Queensland.

 True relationships and reproductive health – provides clinic services and education relating to reproductive and sexual health.